 Morris K. Udall and Stewart L. Udall Scholarship

-In 2013, the Morris K. Udall and Stewart L. Udall Foundation expects to award 50 scholarships of up to $5,000 and 50 honorable mentions to sophomore and junior level college students committed to careers related to the environment, tribal public policy, or Native American health care.
+The Morris K. Udall and Stewart L. Udall Foundation expects to award 60 scholarships of up to $7,000 to sophomore and junior level college students committed to careers related to the environment, tribal public policy, or Native American health care.

 Candidates must be nominated by the Office of Undergraduate Research, and may not apply directly.
-UH can nominate up to six (6) candidates.
-Contact the Office of Undergraduate Research for more information.
+UH can nominate up to six (8) candidates.
+Contact Dr. Ben Rayder for more information.

 Eligible candidates should: